- Search The Registry

-The largest portion of his recordings were done for Prestige records and those efforts with Stitt include "Soul Summit" (OJC) as the most memorable.
-He was a major influence as was Johnny Griffin and Clifford Jordan.
+The largest portion of his recordings was done for Prestige records and those efforts with Stitt include "Soul Summit" (OJC) as the most memorable.
+He was a major influence as were Johnny Griffin and Clifford Jordan.

 by Harry N. Abrams, Incorporated, New York